Up to 8

 Live our experience in video!: Lares Trek video, Lares Trek Pictures.

-After breakfast, we leave our hotel to take the bus for the journey up to Machu Picchu ruins in time for sunrise, where we have a 2 hours guided tour and plenty of time for further exploring, taking photos and the option to climb Huayna Picchu, Machu Picchu mountain or going up to the Sun Gate.
-After plenty of time enjoying the “lost city of the Incas”, we head back to Aguas Calientes, have lunch and then take the return train to Ollantaytambo at 4:22pm with a van connection to Cusco arriving at your hotel in the evening around 8pm.
+After breakfast, we leave our hotel to take the bus for the journey up to the Machu Picchu CItadel in time for the sunrise, where we have a 2 hour guided tour and time to explore, take photos and the option to climb Huayna Picchu and Machu Picchu mountain (extra fee of $75).
+We will give you sufficient time to enjoy the “lost city of the Incas” before heading back to Aguas Calientes.
+When arrive in this quaint town we stop for lunch and then take the return train to Ollantaytambo at 4:22pm.
+Our private van will be waiting to pick you up and drive you to Cusco, arriving at your hotel at around 8pm.

-“The best Lares Hike Machu Picchu is available on any date that is best suited to you as long as we have a minimum of 2 hikers”
+“The best Lares Hike to Machu Picchu is available on any date that is best suited to you, as long as we have a minimum of 2 hikers”

-This price includes the extra porter who will carry your belongings up to 7kgs, we will provide you a duffle bag you can put your things in.
+This price includes the extra porter who will carry your belongings up to 7kgs, we will provide you with a duffle bag to put your personal things in.